wesgarbee/austincodingacademy.com/hire/charles-cole.md

 ---
-layout: resume
+layout: resume # don't touch
-categories: [ hire ]
+categories: [ hire ] # add "graduating" if you're part of the upcoming graduation event

 fullname: Charles Cole

-blurb: "To me the most enjoyable things in life are figuring out how things work and helping others figure out how things work.
-I became a programmer when I realized I could do all that and make fun, powerful apps."
+blurb: "To me the most enjoyable things in life are exploring the world, figuring out how things work, and helping others do the same.
+I became a programmer to accomplish those goals and use my creativity to make fun, powerful apps."

 location: Austin, TX
 github: https://github.com/char-cole